EU keen to 'scale up' military training in Africa

 Next week's overarching EU-Africa summit goals were meant to be "translated into concrete projects and flagships", the draft declaration suggested.

-"This draft proposal will be negotiated with the African Union in order to ensure joint ownership of the AU-EU Declaration," it also noted in a caveat.
+"This draft proposal will be negotiated with the African Union in order to ensure joint ownership of the AU-EU declaration," it also noted in a caveat.

 LGBTQI rights were not mentioned in the last EU-Africa summit statement, in Abidjan, in 2017, which spoke only of commitments on "sexual and reproductive health".